Repairs & Restoration

 We repair and restore all vintage pens including the most difficult and complex repairs and restorations.

-Importantly, we warrant our repairs for 12 months after your pen leaves us, misuse and accidental damage in your hands excluded.
+Importantly, we warrant our repairs for six months after your pen leaves us, misuse and accidental damage in your hands excluded.
+We cannot and do not warrant pen components made by original manufacturers which in some cases, may be some 100 years old.
+Our warranty policy does not affect your statutory rights as a consumer.

 Basic Repair Costs